 AR: There are different and overlapping groups of people, right?
 For example, in the technology space, there is a group called Access Now, which is very active in the tech world, but also very active around concepts of human rights and digital rights.
 Many groups, including faith-based groups, spend a lot of time advocating before the United Nations Human Rights Council.
 They petition governments, and also use what we call treaty mechanisms, or they write to independent experts like my Working Group to clarify when they believe there’s been a human rights abuse that’s taking place, whether it’s the government engaging in the abuse or the company.
 We receive complaints from around the world and my Working Group actively engages with companies and governments to try to get them to change their practices.
 Faith-based groups are particularly concerned because they do see that, for example, surveillance technology or access to customer databases and records are used to basically infringe the rights of religious minorities globally.

-Q: Professor Calo, several of our AI and Faith Founding Members have taken the Tech Policy Lab training in commenting on public policy.
+Q: Professor Calo, several of our AI and Faith Founding Experts have taken the Tech Policy Lab training in commenting on public policy.
 Can you tell us a little more about the spectrum of groups that you’re including within that review process and how that works?

 RC: The project that you’re referring to is called the Diverse Voices project.
 It was developed primarily by my colleague Batya Friedman, although the entire Lab participated in the design and implementation.
 It begins with the observation that tech policy tends to reflect the mainstream because the people who are engaged in tech policy, especially at a national level, have similar backgrounds and demographics.